-It may be the case that your business may receive some form of benefit, in return for a company donation.
-An example here might be tickets to a certain event.
-Therefore, a further condition when you claim for this, is it needs to be lower than a certain amount for it to qualify for tax relief.
+It may be the case that your business may receive some form of benefit in return for a company donation.
+An example here might be tickets to a particular event.
+Therefore, a further condition when you claim this is that it needs to be lower than a certain amount to qualify for tax relief.
 These amounts are:

-The above is applicable to the benefits that are receivable by anybody connected to your company.
+The above applies to the benefits receivable by anybody connected to your company.
 This also includes any close relatives.

 The different ways to donate

-First, you are not eligible to claim tax relief on any payments that the charity will pay back to you as a loan.
-What’s more, you are not entitled to tax relief on donations that you make on the condition that the charity will buy something from your business.
-Furthermore, your company will not receive any tax relief on any funds that are given to charity as a distribution of company profit (dividend).
+First, you cannot claim tax relief on any payments the charity will pay back to you as a loan.
+What’s more, you are not entitled to tax relief on donations you make where there is a condition the charity will buy something from your business.
+Furthermore, your company will not receive any tax relief on any funds given to charity as a distribution of company profit (dividend).

 Equipment or trading stock

-Your company can claim full Capital Allowances (these are tax allowances against company profit) on any equipment that it donates to charity.
+Your company can claim full Capital Allowances (tax allowances against company profit) on any equipment it donates to charity.

-Also, any equipment that you donate, must have been used by your business.
+Also, any donated equipment must have been used by your business.
 For example, you may buy a new laptop and donate your old one to a charity for their use.

-Other types of equipment that would qualify are vehicles, office furniture, machinery, etc.
+Other types of equipment that qualify are vehicles, office furniture, machinery, etc.

-Finally, you can give stock items that your business makes or sells to charity.
+Finally, you can give stock items your business makes or sells to charity.

 Certain shares or land/property

 Gift Aid can be claimed on personal donations through your personal tax return.
-Therefore, this is not applicable if a company makes a donation.
+Therefore, this is not applicable if a company donates.

-Sponsorship payments are different from charitable donations and this is because your company will receive some form of benefit in return.
+Sponsorship payments differ from charitable donations because your company will receive some benefit in return.
 An example here might be the charity might publicly support or endorse your services or product.
 What’s more, the charity may show your company’s logo on their branded material and website.
 It could also have links on their website to yours.